Diane Keaton

 Diane Keaton in the movie Play It Again, Sam!

-Thanks to Woody Allen, Diane Keaton became a sought-after actress for many famous directors.
-She had significant success with her roles in Francis Ford Coppola's "The Godfather" series (1972, 1974, and 1990), in which she played Kay Adams, the friend and future wife of Michael Corleone (Al Pacino).
+Woody Allen put Diane Keaton on the map, making her a hot commodity for A-list directors.
+She struck gold with her roles in Francis Ford Coppola's "The Godfather" series (1972, 1974, and 1990), in which she played Kay Adams, the friend and future wife of Michael Corleone (Al Pacino).

 Diane Keaton in The Godfather Part II

 In 1981, Keaton teamed up with Warren Beatty, with whom she had an off-screen relationship, in the movie "Reds".
-The plot of this historical drama, which was nominated for an Oscar, revolves around an American couple who emigrated to Russia after the October Revolution of 1917.
-Brilliant acting earned Keaton an Oscar nomination, but the award went to her childhood idol, 75-year-old Katherine Hepburn, for her role in "On Golden Pond".
+This Oscar-nominated historical drama follows an American couple who fled to Russia after the October Revolution of 1917.
+Her brilliant performance landed Keaton an Oscar nomination, though the award went to her childhood idol, 75-year-old Katherine Hepburn, for "On Golden Pond."

 Diane Keaton in the movie 'Reds'